Comp-UFSCar/computer-graphics/pixel-painter/README.md

 `Squares` can be drawn similarly to rectangles, except that only one of the vectors `(x, 0)` and `(0, y)` is considered for its size increase/decrease (the one with greater norm).

+#### Cube

+Cubes are an extension of squares and they can be drawn in the exact same way.

 #### Pencil

 Move the mouse and `left click` onto the canvas wherever you want to brush it.
 Of course, you can simply